 - Recommended Hotels in Shibuya

-- Articles that you might also like:
+- Articles that you might also like

 1. Start your day at Shibuya station

 Shibuya station has a long history, it has been in operation since 1885 when it started as a stop on the Shinagawa Line, nowadays known as the Yamanote Line.
-Shibuya station is the second busiest railway station of Tokyo, handling on average 2.4 million passengers each day!
+Shibuya station is the second busiest railway station in Tokyo, handling on average 2.4 million passengers each day!
 The station is operated jointly by East Japan Railway Company (JR East), Keio Corporation, Tokyu Corporation, and Tokyo Metro.
 With trains operating from early in the morning around 5am until after midnight.
-In addition, trains come every 2 or 3 minutes and, like every other train in Japan, are very punctual at all times!
+In addition, trains come every 2 or 3 minutes and, like every other train in Japan, are very punctual at all times.

 2. Shibuya Crossing